TheF1rstPancake/Kvasir/README.md

 It will perform:

     - account lookups

-        - account statuses
+        - Get the status of a merchant's account

-        - withdrawal info
+        - Get a merchant's withdrawal info including their bank info and when the next withdrawal will take place

     - user lookups